RahmanKhorramfar91/DASETH/README.md

 # Dataset for the sustainable energy transition under heating electrification (DASETH)

-If you would like to process the `raw counts matrix and associated metadata`, the `fully-processed, annotated, and qc-ed data`, or the `annotated pre-qc lipidomic data`, these files can be downloaded from the AD Knowledge Portal under Synapse ID [syn38120890](https://www.synapse.org/#!Synapse:syn38120890.2/datasets/). *FASTQ files can also be found under the same Synapse ID.*

 ***Dataset for the sustainable energy transition under heating electrification (DASETH) provides a comprehensive data repository  that enables the modeling of power-gas system futures under deep heating electrification.
 The dataset considers 6,17 and 67 subregions in New England and contains:***

 #### 1. Hourly projection of power demand and natural demand for the year 2050 under 20 different weather years and 5 different heating electrification levels (100 projections), as shown in Fig. 1